PaloAltoNetworks/iac-scan-rules/README.md

 ## Where are the policies?
-There are respective folders for each policy type under:
+There are respective folders for each template type(cft, tf & k8s) under:
-    src/main/resouces/content
+    src/main/resouces/content/

 ## Different Public Cloud IaC specific template policies go in different files?

 Yes.
 Each Infrastructure as Code Template Policies go in template specific directories.
-Each rule is added as a file to their respective directories e:g; CFT template related rule files are added/edited to directory: ```src/main/resources/content/cft```
+Each rule is added as a file to their respective directories e.g. CFT template related rule files are added/edited to directory: ```src/main/resources/content/cft```
-Once the rule PR is approved and rule is merged, then it is added to the respective rules file.
+Once the rule PR is approved and rule is merged, then it is added to the respective rules file(cft.json etc).

 ## Do I follow any practice/format to write the new rule?